-This Report on Form 10SB contains forward-looking statements within the definition of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Act of 1934, as amended.
+This Report on Form 10SB contains forward-looking statements.
 Such forward-looking statements which the Company makes involve known and unknown risks, uncertainties and other factors which may cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Factors that could cause actual results to differ materially from the forward-looking statements include quarterly and yearly fluctuations in results, the progress of research and the development of that research and the other risks detailed from time to time in the Company's reports, including this filing.
 These forward-looking statement speak only as the date hereof, and should not be given undue reliance.
 Actual results may vary significantly.